alyxv0/ssh-agent-wrapper/README.md

 - sshwd - `go install gitlab.com/alyxv/sshwd`
 - sshw  -  `go gitlab.com/alyxv/sshw`

+## Knowhow
+`sshwd` is running as the current user under `/home/$USER/.local/run/sshwd`.
+On initialization it parses the content of the `~/.ssh/config` file for Host-Entries and builds an in memory database (simple array of struct pointers) with the current state of the corresponsing key files.
+The idea is to use sshw client program to connect via these Host-Entry-Names.
+It connects to the local unix socket from `sshwd` and sends it the host parameter given to it. `sshwd` responds either with the key files path or with OK if the key is already loaded.
+FAILED if they Host-Entry was not found.
+After a key is loaded, `sshwd` checks if the needed key is also used in another Host-Entry and if so, this HostKeyEntry will be marked as loaded too.

 # Contribution
 Improvements and features suggestions are always welcome.
 Please create an issue for bigger changes.
 Since this is my first project which is worth to share in my opinion, I could need some help in how to organize this.